Last Updated on November 25, 2019

 To help keep this site running: Willow and Thatch may receive a commission when you click on any of the links on our site and make a purchase after doing so.

 Based on Laura Moriarty’s best-selling American novel of the same name, “The Chaperone” reunites “Downton Abbey’s” writer-director Julian Fellowes with Elizabeth McGovern (Lady Grantham).
 Like “Downton,” the new period movie takes place in a fast-changing era.
 Michael Engler, who directed four episodes of “Downton Abbey,” and is at the helm of the “Downton” movie, directs the new film.
-Actress-dancer Julia Goldani Telles stars as Louise Brooks.
+Haley Lu Richardson stars as Louise Brooks.

-Joining McGovern and Telles in the period drama are cast members Haley Lu Richardson, Victoria Hill, Campbell Scott, Geza Rohrig, Blythe Danner and Miranda Otto.
+Joining McGovern and Richardson in the period drama are cast members Victoria Hill, Campbell Scott, Geza Rohrig, Blythe Danner and Miranda Otto.

 Learn more about the movie, and watch the trailer below.

 In 2011, the UK newspaper The Guardian asked their writers which books had most impressed them during the course of the year: Julian Fellowes choose a non-fiction book about a dancer-turned-actress: Louise Brooks: A Biography, by Barry Paris.

 Calling Brooks “that queen of the silent screen,” Fellowes explained

 “I have seldom read so lyrical a tale of self-destruction.
 When she was a girl, my mother used to be mistaken for Louise Brooks and so I have always felt a sort of investment in her, but I was unprepared for this heartbreaking tale of what-might-have-been.”